-Well, farfetched as it may sound, such a tool does exist, and it was designed (and is now being manufactured) nearly in MOTHER's own backyard.
+Well, farfetched as it may sound, such a tool does exist, and it was designed (and is now being manufactured) nearly in MOTHER EARTH NEWS' own backyard.
 The machine is called a Dyna-Diggr, and the simplest way to describe it is to say it's a cross between a jackhammer and a barless chain saw!

-Here's the story: Not too long ago, one of MOM's staffers attended a county agricultural extension service seminar on growing and harvesting Christmas trees.
-There he met a fellow named Ken Lanter, who represents a local manufacturing firm called Brisco, Inc. . . . and who was having a heck of a good time encouraging attendees to speculate on the nature of the mechanical gadget he was toting around.
+Here's the story: Not too long ago, one of our staffers attended a county agricultural extension service seminar on growing and harvesting Christmas trees.
+There he met a fellow named Ken Lanter, who represents a local manufacturing firm called Brisco, Inc. — and who was having a heck of a good time encouraging attendees to speculate on the nature of the mechanical gadget he was toting around.

-Well, after stumping a good number of people, Ken had the heart to show them how it worked. . . and in the process aroused the curiosity of our amateur nurseryman, who persuaded Mr. Lanter to demonstrate it to some of MOTHER's Eco-Village staffers.
+Well, after stumping a good number of people, Ken had the heart to show them how it worked.
+In the process he aroused the curiosity of our amateur nurseryman, who persuaded Mr. Lanter to demonstrate it to some of MOTHER EARTH NEWS' Eco-Village staffers.

 Gerald wasn't known as a man of many words, but his uncanny mechanical ingenuity was something of a local legend.
 The motordigger was just one of the "secret" things he kept in his shed and fiddled with on occasion.
 It took the efforts of a few trusted friends and neighbors and a lot of persuasion by Ken to finally convince the understandably cautious Mr. Woods to sell the digger's manufacturing rights to Brisco and to work with the firm's engineers to develop a compact, commercial-grade version of that early prototype.